 \section{Conclusions}

-Radiative cooling downstream of astrophysical shock waves significantly impacts the shock structure--affecting temperature, velocity, and density-- and, consequently, influences the potential for particle acceleration through DSA.
+Radiative cooling downstream of astrophysical shock waves significantly impacts the shock structure --affecting temperature, velocity, and density -- and, consequently, influences the potential for particle acceleration through DSA.
 In the context of SNRs, the contribution of the radiative phase to particle acceleration is often overlooked, as it is typically considered subdominant compared to the free-expansion and adiabatic phases.
 However, our results suggest that the radiative phase can have a substantial impact on the total particle spectra.
-For protons, the cumulative spectra are found to be harder than the canonical test-particle spectrum $p^{-4}$ for $p \lesssim 10^3$ GeV/c, and steeper above this energy.
+For protons, the cumulative spectra are found to be harder than the canonical test-particle spectrum, $p^{-4}$, for $p \lesssim 10^3$ GeV/c, and steeper above this energy.
 The electron spectra are also affected, showing several bumps and deviations from $p^{-4}$, mainly due to the combined effects of the time evolution of the maximum electron momentum and the losses suffered by confined electrons.

 The contribution of the radiative phase leads to an electron–proton spectral index difference of $\Delta q \sim 0.1$–0.2 (Type II) and $\Delta q \sim 0.3$ (Type Ia) for $10^3 \gtrsim p \gtrsim 10^2$ GeV/c, which can be of great interest in the search for the sources of Galactic CRs~\citep{blasi2013,gabici2019}.
-The spectral hardening/steepening and deviations from $p^{-4}$ due to the radiative phase should also be examined in the context of the precision measurements of protons by DAMPE/CALET~\citep{DAMPE_protons,CALET_protons} and other experiments, as they may play a role in shaping the local CR spectrum.
+The spectral hardening/steepening and deviations from $p^{-4}$ due to the radiative phase should also be examined in the context of the precision measurements of protons by DAMPE or CALET~\citep{DAMPE_protons,CALET_protons} and other experiments, as they may play a role in shaping the local CR spectrum.

-Several aspects of our study need to be examined more thoroughly to clarify the role of the radiative phase, including its duration, the damping of the downstream magnetic field, the maximum energy of accelerated particles, and the shock’s ability to confine particles within the SNR.